 Dust particles in the air, also known as dust aerosols, cause a shielding effect similar to rain cloud.
 Hence, dust aerosols can alter the climate by intercepting incoming radiation from the sunlight, reducing the net radiation at the surface during its occurrence.
 Net radiation is equal to absorbed sunlight minus thermal radiation emitted by the surface back to the atmosphere.
 This causes a local cooling effect for a temporary period of time.
 The temperature can reduce by 10C due to diminished sunlight falling onto the surface.
 However, dust aerosols differ from sulphate aerosols emitted from volcanic eruption activities.

 Sulphate aerosols are lofted into the stratosphere following the eruption.
 They reflect sunlight back into space and reduce the amount of radiative heating both within the atmosphere and at the surface.
 However, the displacement of solar heat away from surface at local level due to dust aerosol alters the Earth’s climate.
-The cooling effect can only remain for a short period of time as heat from surrounding warmer region gets transferred to the dust affected region to bring an equilibriumin temperature distribution and hence offsetting the cooing effect.
+The cooling effect can only remain for a short period of time as heat from surrounding warmer region gets transferred to the dust affected region to bring an equilibrium temperature distribution and hence offsetting the cooing effect.
 Therefore, the local temperature returns to normal after a short period of time.

 Cooling effect of Arabian dust cloud can sometimes be extended from northern Asia to the Pacific and North America when the atmospheric circulation that connects the regions downwind to beneath the dust cloud.

-Effect on Sustainability
+Effect on Sand and Dust Storm on Sustainability

 Sand and dust storm can cause negative impacts on three pillars of sustainability; society, economy and environment.
 As the dust cloud rises, it reduces the horizontal visibility.
 Low visibility can affect human life in many ways.
 The fine suspended particles also contain contaminants, bacteria, pollens, which cause negative health impacts such as allergies and respiratory diseases.
-Dust also carries air borne pollutants such as toxins, heavy metals, salt, sulphur, pesticides etc. They cause significant health impacts when people inhale the contaminated dust.
-Dusts can corrode buildings and other built infrastructure since it is contains high level of salts particularly in the dust storms of deserted gulf region.

 Pingback: Climate Change in Kuwait